Brick Joke: Literature

 - This is common with Ron Weasley.
 When he first introduces Scabbers to Harry in The Philosopher's Stone, he says of Scabbers, "He could have died and no one would know the difference."
 In Prisoner of Azkaban we learn Peter Pettigrew/Scabbers did just that.
 In Chamber of Secrets, he jokes that Tom Riddle got his award from the school for murdering Moaning Myrtle.
 We learn later that's exactly what happened.

-- At the beginning of Harry Potter and the Order of the Phoenix, Luna is reading an edition of The Quibbler (a tabloid magazine) that claims that Sirius Black is really a wizard magician called Stubby Portman.
-At the end of the book, Harry goes off to rescue Sirius with Ron, Hermione, Neville, Ginny and Luna, and Luna pipes up, "When you say "Sirius", do you mean Stubby Portman?"
+- At the beginning of Harry Potter and the Order of the Phoenix, Luna is reading an edition of The Quibbler (a tabloid magazine) that claims that Sirius Black is really a wizard musician called Stubby Boardman.
+At the end of the book, Harry goes off to rescue Sirius with Ron, Hermione, Neville, Ginny and Luna, and Luna pipes up, "When you say "Sirius", do you mean Stubby Boardman?"